 You can’t fit Tufts students into a box.
 They are intellectually powerful, down-to-earth, driven, and civic-minded.
 At Tufts, they learn how to make a measurable difference and then start making it—even as undergraduates.
 On campus, the Jonathan M. Tisch College of Civic Life leads the way, allowing students to take curricular courses in social change and engage in robust service-learning opportunities.
 Whether they are engineers, studio artists, political scientists, or poets, students graduate from Tufts ready to enact positive change in the communities they join.

-Two fun facts: First, Jumbo the elephant, Tufts’ official mascot, is the only college mascot in the Webster Dictionary.
+Two fun facts: First, Jumbo the elephant, Tufts’ official mascot, serves as the origin of the word "jumbo" in the English language, and it is estimated that more than 20 million people visited Jumbo during his lifetime.
 Second, on the morning of Halloween each year, students wake up to discover Tufts has been "pumpkined"—pumpkins of every size and shape perch in strange places all over campus.